Our Services

 Helpful Resources

-Losing the ability to feel hot and cold removes a vital safety mechanism, increasing your risk of burns, frostbite, unnoticed wounds, and falls.
+Losing the ability to feel hot and cold is a serious symptom that removes a key safety mechanism, raising your risk of burns, frostbite, unnoticed wounds, and falls.

 Losing the ability to feel hot or cold—often called loss of hot and cold sensation or "thermal numbness"—can be unsettling.
 Our capacity to sense temperature protects us from burns, frostbite, and other injuries.
 When this safety mechanism falters, everyday activities can become risky.